masterSunflowers/mastersunflowers.github.io/_posts/2025-01-21-transformers.md

 ### What happens in decoder?

 At the beginning, input of decoder is also go through embedding layer and position encoding layer, the results will be added to make `X_t` matrix.
 Then, the output will feed into Masked Multi-Head Attention Layer.
-This layer is also like Multi-Head Attention Layer except that there is additional step after calculate `
+This layer is also like Multi-Head Attention Layer except that there is additional step when calculate `
 $$
     Attention(K, Q, V) = softmax(\frac{QK^T}{\sqrt{d_k}})V
 $$